euangeleo/aircraft-seat/app/notes.md

 Hmm, for reasons I don't yet know, it appears that the audiostream.py file, when run as a systemd service, isn't writing to /tmp/audiostatus, even when the "private temp" setting is set to false.
+Is this likely a permissions issue?
+What user is the systemd process being run as, and what permissions does it have?

+Also, as the system is set up now, it's not running as I intended: I intended the audio stream to shut off daily at 10pm, and restart daily at 6pm, while the indicator should remain on at all times.
+However, the restarting value for the audiostream service means that it'll keep restarting the service after 10pm, even though each time it does, the service will shut itself off--until 12:00am, at which time the script will allow itself to not shut off, since it's now (again) "before" 10pm.
+Need to adjust this, if I really want my intended behavior.